HuygensING/suriano/report/README.md

 *   [pages](pages):
     results of composing a catalog of pages out of the scans and the transcriptions;
 *   [trans](trans):
-    results of analysing the transcriptions;
+    results of analyzing the transcriptions;
 *   [tei](tei):
     results of converting the TEI to TF.

-## `scans`
+## scanreports

 *   [cfgerrors](scanreports/cfgerrors.txt):
-    errors in the configuration files for the scans;
+    errors in the configuration files for the scans; expect an empty file;
 *   [scanerrors](scanreports/scanerrors.txt):
     a list of errors during the processing of the scans;  expect an empty file;
 *   [thumberrors](scanreports/thumberrors.txt):